Nawhath/Instana_workshop/part-3/lab-part-3.md

 Please note that even the official statsd doesn’t support tags, but more and more distributions / implementations support tags well, so does Instana.

-So, we can send metrics with tags like like:
+So, we can send metrics with tags like:

 ```sh
 echo "custom.metrics.my_metric_name:10|g|#host:ubuntu-0" | nc -u -w1 127.0.0.1 8125